edwbaker/SonicScrewdriveR/README.md

 ## Credits

-Initial development of [SonicScrewdriveR](https://sonicscrewdriver.ebaker.me.uk) was done by [Ed Baker](https://ebaker.me.uk) supported by the Leverhulme Trust funded [Automated Acoustic Observatories](https://ebaker.me.uk/aao) project at the [University of York](https://york.ac.uk).
+Initial development of [SonicScrewdriveR](https://sonicscrewdriver.ebaker.me.uk) was done by [Ed Baker](https://ebaker.me.uk) supported by the Leverhulme Trust funded [Automated Acoustic Observatories](https://ebaker.me.uk/aao) project at the [University of York](https://york.ac.uk), and later was developed to support the analysis functionality of [audioBlast](https://audioblast.org).

-The project is currently being developed at the [Natural History Museum](https://www.nhm.ac.uk), London.
+[SonicScrewdriveR](https://sonicscrewdriver.ebaker.me.uk) is currently being developed at the [Natural History Museum](https://www.nhm.ac.uk), London.